slimanir/Scalable-Computing/README.md

 # Scalable-Computing
 # Chat Server Task
-# This is a basic centralized chat Server.
+# This is a basic centralized CHAT SERVER.
 ###########{ Programming language Python 3 } ##################